 Accounting and Classification

 The Bank follows settlement date accounting for Investments.
-In compliance with RBI guidelines, all investments, are categorized as "Held for Trading" ('HFT), "Available for Sale" ('AFS') or "Held to Maturity" ('HTM') at the time of its purchase.
+In compliance with RBI guidelines, all investments, are categorised as "Fair Value Through Profit & Loss" ('FVTPL'), "Available for Sale" ('AFS') or "Held to Maturity" ('HTM') and under sub-category of FVTPL as "Held for Trading" ('HFT') at the time of its purchase.
+All investments in subsidiaries, associates and joint ventures are categorised under a separate category as "Investments in Subsidiaries, Associates and Joint Ventures" ('Subsidiaries and/ or joint ventures').
 For the purpose of disclosure in the balance sheet, investments are classified as disclosed in Schedule 8 ('Investments') under six groups (a) government securities (b) other approved securities (c) shares (d) debentures and bonds (e) subsidiaries and/or joint ventures and (f) others.

 Purchase and sale transactions in securities are accounted on settlement date.